 The gearbox has screw holes that make it easy to attach.
 We can punch holes through the base for these screws.

-Select Extruded Cut, with the gearbox inset as your sketch plane.
+- 1. Select Extruded Cut, with the gearbox inset as your sketch plane. - 2.
+Click on the top surface plane that has had its depth reduced. - 3.
 Select Circle from the sketch tab, and draw a circle inside the tab at the bottom of the cutout.
-As always, exact dimensions don't matter at this stage.
+As always, exact dimensions don't matter at this stage. - 4.
 Using Smart Dimension, click on the outside of the circle.
 You'll create a diameter dimension; set it to 0.12".
 The circle's size is now defined, but you still need to give it a location.

-Click on the center of the circle, then on the line on the left side of the tab:
+Click on the center of the circle, then on the line on the left side of the tab (see next page):